robusta-dev/robusta/docs/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Robusta includes an optional :ref:`embedded Prometheus stack`, preconfigured with alerts for Kubernetes according to best practices.

-If you already use *kube-prometheus-stack*, you can :ref:`point it at Robusta<Sending Alerts to Robusta>` instead.
+If you already use Prometheus, you can :ref:`point it at Robusta<Sending Alerts to Robusta>` instead.

 Web UI (optional)
 ^^^^^^^^^^^^^^^^^^^^^^